natashacmyers/cvsebikehire/README.md

 - how do I make an email address open in their emails?
 - small margin-bottom gap on footer - tried margin-bottom = -1px; nothing happened.

+Home Section

+- Why is autoplay not working on the video?
+Tried ?autoplay=1 in address didnt work.